FrenkensteinsCode/FrenkensteinsCode/README.md

 ## Creating code with a relation to cybersecurity
 * Windows and Linux
-* Python, Powershell, Java and more
+* Python, Java, Powershell, Bash and more

 <!---